hayes/pothos/docs/guide/writing-plugins.md

 ## Use cases

-Below are a few of the most common use cases for how a plugin might extend the GiraphQL with very simplified examples.
+Below are a few of the most common use cases for how a plugin might extend the Pothos with very simplified examples.
 Most plugins will likely need a combination of these strategies, and some uses cases may not be well documented.
 If you are unsure about how to solve a specific problem, feel free to open a GitHub Issue for more help.

-In the examples below, when "extending an interface", the interface should be added to the `GiraphQLSchemaTypes` namespace in `global-types.ts`.
+In the examples below, when "extending an interface", the interface should be added to the `PothosSchemaTypes` namespace in `global-types.ts`.

 ### Adding options to the SchemaBuilder constructor